kavstea/Business-Data-Management-Project/README.md

 no. of terms spent: 2 (procrastination inclusive)

+in this project, i worked with an astrology business to understand their challenges, analyzed their data to identify trends, and provided recommendations to address those issues.

-for me, this project was about essay writing and data story telling than applying complex data analysis techniques/tools.
-I used Excel and Google Sheets to make simple charts from the data and found patterns in it, followed by writing 3 reports (most absorbing part):
+for me, this project was more about essay writing and data storytelling than applying complex data analysis techniques or tools. i used excel and google sheets to create simple charts from the data and identify patterns, followed by writing three reports (the most absorbing part):

-one on Business Background and it's Challenges;

-another on Meta Data and Descriptive Statistics of the data used for the analysis;

-last one on Results-Findings-Interpretations-Recommedations;

-and then i wrapped up the project journey in 10-page presentation.
+one on the business background and its challenges another on the metadata and descriptive statistics of the data used for the analysis the last one on results, findings, interpretations, and recommendations finally, i wrapped up the project journey in a 10-page presentation.